Turbulent Reacceleration of Streaming Cosmic Rays: Suppression of Streaming Energy Loss

 \subsection{Varying the Diffusion Coefficient}

 As a sanity check, we briefly explore sensitivities of the streaming energy loss time to varying $\kappa$, with each simulation run on a $64^{3}$ grid and with initial plasma $\beta$ varying from 2 to 200.
-As $\kappa$ increases, both the magnitude of heating and the discrepancy between heating and expectation should decrease.
-In the top panel of Figure \ref{fig:heating_varySol_varyKappa}, the solid lines show the expectated heating times, either $L_{0}/v_{A}$ for the streaming-dominated run or $(\kappa/ v)/v_{A}$ for the diffusion dominated runs, the difference owing to the appropriate guess for the CR scale height.
-Indeed, we see that, as the scale height increases with increasing diffusivity, the heating rate goes down for all $\beta$.
-Heating suppression due to misalignment of $\mathbf{B}$ and $\nabla P_{\rm CR}$ also decreases, since $\nabla P_{\rm CR}$ is no longer set by compression but by the speed of field aligned diffusion.
+As $\kappa$ increases, both the magnitude of energy loss and the discrepancy between simulated loss and expectation should decrease.
+In the top panel of Figure \ref{fig:heating_varySol_varyKappa}, the solid lines show the expected loss times, either $L_{0}/v_{A}$ for the streaming-dominated run or $(\kappa/ v)/v_{A}$ for the diffusion dominated runs, the difference owing to the appropriate guess for the CR scale height.
+Indeed, we see that, as the scale height increases with increasing diffusivity, the loss rate goes down for all $\beta$.
+Energy loss suppression due to misalignment of $\mathbf{B}$ and $\nabla P_{\rm CR}$ also decreases, since $\nabla P_{\rm CR}$ is no longer set by compression but by the speed of field aligned diffusion.